MicrosoftDocs/azure-devops-docs/docs/boards/backlogs/add-work-items.md

 ---
 title: Add, update, & follow stories, issues, bugs, & other work items
 titleSuffix: Azure Boards
-description: Add work items to plan and manage a software project using Agile tools, Scrum, or Kanban when connected to a project in Azure Boards or TFS
+description: Add work items to plan and manage a software project using Agile tools, Scrum, or Kanban when connected to a project in Azure Boards or Azure DevOps.
 ms.custom: seodec18, devx-track-azurecli
 ms.technology: devops-agile
 ms.assetid: 9474A25E-A9D8-433D-8370-C94624B4ACD6
 ms.author: kaelli
 author: KathrynEE
-monikerRange: '>= tfs-2013'
+monikerRange: '<= azure-devops'
 ms.topic: quickstart
-ms.date: 07/09/2020
+ms.date: 09/07/2021
 ---

 # Add and update a work item

 [!INCLUDE [temp](../includes/version-all.md)]

 You add work items to plan and manage your project.
-You use different types of work items to track different types of work&mdash;such as user stories or product backlog items, tasks, bugs, or issues.
-You can describe the work to be done, assign work, track status, and coordinate efforts within your team.
+Different types of work items track different types of work&mdash;such as user stories or product backlog items, tasks, bugs, or issues.
+Use work items to describe the work to be done, assign work, track status, and coordinate efforts within your team.

-For additional clients that you can use, see [Best tools for adding, updating, and linking work items](../work-items/best-tool-add-update-link-work-items.md).
+For other clients that you can use, see [Best tools for adding, updating, and linking work items](../work-items/best-tool-add-update-link-work-items.md).

 [!INCLUDE [temp](../includes/prerequisites-work-items.md)]